 Bridging can result in major production losses that are often overlooked.
 Note that the bridging of the feed area of the primary crusher is relevant, as it may take several minutes to resolve the problem (large rocks are removed, broken, or directly into the chamber).
 If it happens ten times a day, it will quickly cause one hour of production loss.

-Through strict control of the blasting grid to avoid the generation of excessively large materials, bridges can be avoided, truck loader operators are trained to separate the oversized materials in the pit, as well as the primary crushing equipment operators, by changing the feeder speed and using the installation in the The hydraulic hammer in the area visualizes the material flow to the crusher and controls the speed and direction of the stone.
+Through strict control of the blasting grid to avoid the generation of excessively large materials, bridges can be avoided, truck loader operators are trained to separate the oversized materials in the pit, as well as the primary crushing equipment operators, by changing the feeder speed and using the installation in the hydraulic hammer in the area visualizes the material flow to the crusher and controls the speed and direction of the stone.

 Apply the Correct Jaw Mold Shape